DavenWaay/DavenWaay/README.md

-# Hi, I'm Daven H 👋
+# Hi, I'm Daven H Waay👋

 I'm a **BSIT student** who's persevering and have a very positive outlook on life, no matter what comes my way.
 I’ve learned a few programming languages and database management both in school and through self-study.
 Some of the languages I’ve worked with include: